-- who has a right to reside in the UK as a result of any other provision of the 2016 regulations, for example, a person who is already exercising free movement rights as a European Economic Area (EEA) national
+- Who has a right to reside in the UK as a result of any other provision of the 2016 regulations, for example, a person who is already exercising free movement rights as a European Economic Area (EEA) national

-- who has indefinite leave to enter or remain in the UK
+- Who has indefinite leave to enter or remain in the UK.

 The Zambrano Principle

 This principle states that if a child should have EU citizenship, the primary carer who is a non-EEA citizen will be able to live and work in the EU state, for as long as the child is taking up his/her rights of residence.
-Not granting these rights to the parents would be depriving the child of the genuine enjoyment of their citizenship rights under Article 20 of Treaty on the Functioning of the European Union (TFEU).
+Not granting these rights to the parents would be depriving the child of the genuine enjoyment of their citizenship rights under Article 20 of the Treaty on the Functioning of the European Union (TFEU).

-How can NA Law Solicitors help?
+How Can NA Law Solicitors Assist You?

 We are a specialist immigration law firm with a wealth of experience and expertise in this area.
 Contact us today for a case assessment.